jjppof/chartjs-plugin-zoom-pan-select/README.md

-setMinMax(); //updates the ticks.max and ticks.min chart properties without updating the chart unselectPoints(update); //boolean that says if the chart is going to update or not resetZoom(update, update_options); //boolean that says if the chart is going to update or not. update_options is the update options from chartjs update() function
+setMinMax(); //updates the ticks.max and ticks.min chart properties without updating the chart unselectPoints(update); //boolean that says if the chart is going to update or not resetZoom(update, update_options); //boolean that says if the chart is going to update or not. update_options is the update options from chartjs update() function removeEventListeners(); //removes all event listeners added by this plugin destroy(); //remove all external references
 ```